g4b1m4nt311/todo-app/README.md

 5. Generate database and tables - ```python manage.py migrate```
 6. Run the app - ```python manage.py runserver```

-NB: please note that for the purpose of this exercise I have left the production key in the code, however this would be secured in a live environment scenario.
+NB: please note that for the purpose of this exercise the production key is in the code, however this would be secured in a live environment scenario.